-The Ohio Legislative Trails Caucus, formed on March 29, 2017, is a bipartisan group of 28-and-counting state-elected officials committed to creating a statewide trails network to connect Ohioans.
+The Ohio Legislative Trails Caucus, formed on March 29, 2017, is a bipartisan group of over 40 state-elected officials committed to creating a statewide trails network to connect Ohioans.
 The Caucus is focused on improving existing trails and ensuring smart planning for future trail networks.
 The Caucus is leading political efforts to develop opportunities for outdoor recreation and active transportation.

 Contact your state legislators and ask them to join the Ohio Legislative Trails Caucus via www.railstotrails.org/ohcaucus.
 The current Caucus members are --

 Senator Steve Wilson & Representative Phil Robinson (Co-Chairs)